nuxeo/nuxeo-bench-site/content/11b-documents.md

 ### Testing an Application - Not a Storage Service

 To extract meaningful insights, we want to test an application that reliably translates the challenges our customers will be facing in the future.
-We want to tests a content-centric application with real use cases, not just benchmarking a database.
+We want to test a content-centric application with real use cases, not just benchmarking a database.

 Our starting point was to interview some customers to better understand their requirements and challenges regarding future scalability.
-The main takeaway is that while the existing benchmarks well cover the standard DM and DAM use cases, some uses cases in the financial industry were not.
+The main takeaway is that while the existing benchmarks well cover the standard Document Management and Digital Asset Management use cases, some uses cases in the Financial Services industry were not.

-A typical use case would be building a large consolidated document repository collecting all the data on customers for a bank or an insurance company.
+A typical use case would be building a large consolidated document repository, collecting all the data on customers for a bank or an insurance company.

 In addition to the ability to scale to multiple billions of documents, the requirements were:

 - A flexible and cost-efficient solution: cost cannot be linear with volume
 - A content application with all the expected features
   - with attached files associated with the metadata